dinngo/furucombo-contract/DYNAMICINPUT.md

 ![](images/parameter_config.png)

-- `239-176` bits are reserved for Parameter location.
+- `239-176` bits are reserved for parameter location.
 - Every `bit` indicates which bytes32 (exclude 4-byte function signature) of parameter data should be replaced.
 - 1 if the 1st bytes32 of parameter data will be replaced with return data, 0 if not.
 - Example: